rimasalshehri/pdsnd_github/readme.txt

 -Trip duration
 -User information
 -------------------------------------------------------------------------------------------------------------------------------
-Lower/Upper case is handeled in the code
+Lower/Upper case is handled in the code